 In particular this yields:

+where $||\cdot||$ denotes the operator norm.
 We now recall two important results on log-concave random vectors\footnote{We note that more classical inequalities could also be used here since the entries of $\mX$ are independent.
 This would slightly improve the logarithmic factors but it would obscure the main message of this section so we decided to use the more general inequalities for log-concave vectors.}.
-First Paouris' inequality \cite{Pao06} states that for an isotropic, centered, log-concave random variable $Y \in \R^n$ one has for any $t \geq C$,
+First Paouris' inequality (\cite{Pao06} \cite[Theorem 2]{guedon}) states that for an isotropic, centered, log-concave random variable $Y \in \R^n$ one has for any $t \geq C$,

 where $c, C$ are universal constants.
-We also need an inequality proved by Adamczak, Litvak, Pajor and Tomczak-Jaegermann \cite{ALPT10} which states that for a sequence $Y_1, \hdots, Y_d \in \R^n$ of i.i.d. copies of $Y$, one has for any $t \geq 1$ and $\epsilon \in (0,1)$,
+We also need an inequality proved by Adamczak, Litvak, Pajor and Tomczak-Jaegermann \cite[Theorem 4.1]{ALPT10} which states that for a sequence $Y_1, \hdots, Y_d \in \R^n$ of i.i.d. copies of $Y$, one has for any $t \geq 1$ and $\epsilon \in (0,1)$,